billygeary/website-v1/content/english/research.md

 title: Projects
 ---

-I have a broad range of research interests, broadly focused on using applied and quantitative appraoches for better managing and conserving biodiversity in a time of global change.
+I have a broad range of research interests, broadly focused on using applied and quantitative approaches for better managing and conserving biodiversity in a time of global change.
 This has spanned topics including fire ecology, spatial conservation planning and prioritisation, ecological forecasting, invasive species management and ecosystem modelling.
 While I am always open to new avenues of research, my current research brings together two related threads:

 #### **1. Impacts and management of compounding threats and disturbances**